mrclgl/gta-v-driver/README.md

 ### Pip Packages

-These are the pip packages i extracted from pip freeze...
+These are the pip packages I extracted from pip freeze...

 - mss==3.0.1
 - numpy==1.13.1